A batter strikes at the ball as the wicketkeeper, fielder, non-striker, and bowler react. (Bahnfrend / Creative Commons BY-SA)

 The umpire signals a wide by stretching their arms out.

-A no ball is signalled if the bowler steps too far over the white line while bowling.
+A no ball is signalled if the delivery is illegal for another reason, usually because the bowler stepped too far over the white line.

 Positions